stumathews/CppGameLib/README.md

 #### NPC

 An `NPC` is a `DrawableGameObject` that uses an `AnimatedSprite` with support for moving, and having its animation change according to the direction it is facing.
+It also supports drawing a label affixed to its top left corner which can be used to show the current state of the NPC.

 It currently has 5 fixed behavioural states that are controlled by a `FiniteStateMachine` and has the following states: